-We have examined The Children's Trust's (the Trust) compliance with Section 218.415, Florida Statutes, Local Government Investment Polices, for the fiscal year ended September 30, 2022.
+We have examined The Children's Trust's (the Trust) compliance with Section 218.415 Florida Statutes during the fiscal year ended September 30, 2022.
 Management of the Trust is responsible for the Trust's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Trust's compliance with the specified requirements based on our examination.